 Here it’s been stuck to the architrave of a window . . .

-The Termites Harvest the Bait, Taking it Back to the Nest Where it Kills the Whole Colony
+Taking it back to the Nest Where it Kills the Whole Colony

 How Termite Tuckerbags Work With Termite Traps.